Folies Bergère: History

-Located at 32 Rue Richer in the 9th Arrondissement, the Folies Bergère was built as an opera house by the architect Plumeret.
-The métro stations are Cadet and Grands Boulevards.
+The Folies Bergère, located at 32 Rue Richer in the 9th Arrondissement of Paris, was opened on 2 May 1869 under the name Folies Trévise as an opera house patterned after the Alhambra music hall in London by architect Plumeret, who was a building inspector of the French crown.

+The term "folies" refers to pleasure houses, vacation homes built from the end of the 18th century near large cities to discreetly shelter the adulterous loves of the bourgeoisie and aristocrats.

-It opened on 2 May 1869 as the Folies Trévise, with light entertainment including operettas, opéra comique (comic opera), popular songs, and gymnastics.
-It became the Folies Bergère on 13 September 1872, named after a nearby street, Rue Bergère ("bergère" means "shepherdess").
+When starting out as the Folies Trévise, it included light entertainment such as operettas, opéra comique (comic opera), popular songs and gymnastics.
+The original name derived from the street of that name by the stage door.
+However, the Duc de Trévise objected.

+On 13 September 1872, it became the Folies Bergère, named after a nearby street, Rue Bergère ("bergère" means "shepherdess").

 In 1882, Édouard Manet painted his well-known painting A Bar at the Folies-Bergère which depicts a bar-girl, one of the demimondaines, standing before a mirror.

 In 1886, Édouard Marchand conceived a new genre of entertainment for the Folies Bergère: the music-hall revue.
 Women would be the heart of Marchand's concept for the Folies.
+In 30 November 1886, the Folies Bergère, staged the first revue-style music hall show Place au jeûne !, featuring Alice Berthier and scantily clad chorus girls, was a tremendous success.

 In the early 1890s, the American dancer Loie Fuller starred at the Folies Bergère.
 In 1902, illness forced Marchand to leave after 16 years.

 In 1918, Paul Derval (1880–1966) made his mark on the revue.
 His revues featured extravagant costumes, sets and effects, and "small nude women".
 Derval's small nude women would become the hallmark of the Folies.
 During his 48 years at the Folies, he launched the careers of many French stars including Maurice Chevalier, Mistinguett, Josephine Baker, Fernandel and many others.

-In 1926, Josephine Baker, an African-American ex-patriate singer, dancer and entertainer, caused a sensation at the Folies Bergère in a new revue, La Folie du Jour, in which she danced a number Fatou wearing a costume consisting of a skirt made of a string of artificial bananas and little else.
+In 1926, Baker, an African-American expatriate singer, dancer, and entertainer, caused a sensation at the Folies Bergère in a new revue, La Folie du Jour, in which she danced a number Fatou wearing a costume consisting of a skirt made of a string of artificial bananas and little else, and Un Vent De Folie(1927).
 Her erotic dancing and near-nude performances were renowned.
 The Folies Bergère catered to popular taste.
 Shows featured elaborate costumes; the women's were frequently revealing, practically leaving them naked, and shows often contained a good deal of nudity.
-Shows also played up the "exoticness" of people and objects from other cultures, obliging the Parisian fascination with the négritude of the 1920s.
+Shows also played up the "exoticness" of people and objects from other cultures, indulging the Parisian fascination with the négritude of the 1920s.

 In 1926 the facade of the theatre was given a complete make-over by the artist Maurice Pico.
 The facade was redone in Art Deco style, one of the many Parisian theatres of this period using the style.